Control4D: Efficient 4D Portrait Editing with Text: Introduction

-However, the diffusion-based editor adopts a 2D generation process and produces inconsistent edits in 4D space across the time and viewpoints.
-Therefore, optimizing with these inconsistent images, the dynamic scene model tends to be divergent or produce blurry and smooth outcomes.
-In light of this challenge, we propose to learn a 4D GAN from the 2D editor and mitigate the issue of inconsistent supervision arising from the edited dataset.
-The key insight of our method is to learn a more continuous generation space based on the edited images produced from the editor and avoid using the direct but inconsistent supervision.
-Specifically, we incorporate the 4D scene representation with a 4D generator that can produce high-resolution images based on the low-resolution latent features rendered from Tensor4D.
+Although GaussianPlanes significantly improves the efficiency of representation, implementing 4D editing based on it still encounters a bottleneck.
+This bottleneck lies in the T2I diffusion model, as the diffusion-based editor adopts a 2D generation process and produces inconsistent edits in 4D space across time and viewpoints.
+Consequently, when optimized with these inconsistent images, the dynamic scene model tends to diverge or produce blurry and smoothed outcomes.
+To overcome this challenge, we propose a 4D generator to mitigate the issue of inconsistent supervision arising from the edited dataset.
+The key insight of our method is to learn a more continuous GAN latent space based on the edited images produced by the editor, avoiding direct but inconsistent supervision.
+Specifically, we introduce additional latent properties to GaussianPlanes and incorporate it with a 2D super-resolution module, constructing a 4D generator, capable of producing high-resolution images based on the rendered latent features.
 Simultaneously, we employ a discriminator to learn the generation distribution from the edited images, which then provides discrimination signals for updating the generator.
-To ensure stable training, we extract multi-level information from the edited images and utilize it to facilitate the learning process of the generator.
+To ensure stable training, we extract multi-level information from the edited images and utilize it to facilitate the generator's learning process.

-We conduct a comprehensive evaluation of our approach using a diverse collection of dynamic portraits.
-To validate the efficacy of our design decisions, we conduct ablation studies and compare our method with an upgraded 4D extension of InstructNeRF2NeRF~\cite{Instruct-NeRF2NeRF}.
-The evaluation demonstrates the remarkable capabilities of our method in achieving both photorealistic rendering and temporal-spatial consistency in 4D portrait editing.
-To sum up, our main contributions are listed as follows: \begin{itemize}[leftmargin=*] \item We propose Control4D, an approach to 4D portrait editing.
-For high-fidelity rendering and editing, we build it upon an efficient 4D scene representation and an upgraded diffusion-based editor. \item For temporally consistent editing, we build a more continuous 4D GAN space by learning a 4D GAN from the 2D diffusion-based editor and avoid using inconsistent discrete supervision signals. \item For a more stable learning process, we extract multi-level information from the edited images and use these global and local cues to facilitate the learning of the generator. \end{itemize}
+We conduct comprehensive evaluation of our approach using a diverse collection of dynamic portraits.
+To validate the efficacy of our design, we conduct ablation studies and compare our method with a 4D extension of InstructNeRF2NeRF~\cite{Instruct-NeRF2NeRF}.
+The evaluation demonstrates the efficiency and remarkable capabilities of our method in achieving both photo-realistic rendering and spatio-temporal consistency in 4D portrait editing.
+To sum up, our main contributions are listed as follows: